AlexDisler/cordova-splash/README.md

 You may specify the output path and directory as follows:

     # output to path/to/res/screen
-    $ cordova-splash -resource path/to/res -screen screen
+    $ cordova-splash -path path/to/res -screen screen

-This will override the --resource and -screen settings.
+This will override the --path and -screen settings.

 You also can specify manually a location for your `config.xml` or `splash.png`: